 Authentic Divided Lites (ADL): Also known as True Divided Lite.
 Permanent stationary muntins and bars separate the glass in a window or door sash to give the sash two or more lites of glass.

 Awning Window Unit: A combination of frame and sash, hinged at the top of the vertical jambs which allows the unit to pivot from the top with the sash opening to the exterior of the building.

 Balances: A block and tackle system used in the jamb liner of double hung or single hung units.

-Bay Windows: A series of windows installed in a bay which is two flanker units and a center sash; a bay may be an arc or a polygon; when a bay is or closely approaches an arc, the window is termed a bow.
+Bay Windows: A series of windows installed in a bay which is comprised of two flanker units and a center sash.
+A bay window may be an arc or a polygon; when a bay is – or closely approaches – an arc, the window is termed a bow.
 See Bow Windows.

-Blindstop: The frame member on a double hung window located between the jambs and the casing.
-The blindstop forms a rabbet that supports either a storm sash or screen.
+Blind Stop: A piece of rectangular moulding on a double hung window located between the jambs and the casing.
+The blind stop forms a rabbet that supports either a storm sash or screen.